 The body of life

-But Live Intentionally doesn’t only have general advice on how to diet, it also comes with a Fat Loss guide and how to eat intentionally, if you happen to be one of the people who really have too much fat.
+But Live Intentionally doesn’t only have general advice on how to diet, it also comes with a Fat Loss guide and how to eat intentionally, if you happen to be one of the people who really have too much fat and you don’t know how to make good food.

 He ends the book with other habits you can add to your daily actions which might help you get from life what you always wanted.
 Like how to develop a morning routine.